avfaulkner/imgs-to-pdf-book/README.md

 This way, when the full PDF is printed, the pages with images will be single sided.
 - The margins on each image page will be set to 9.5 mm/0.375 inches, with the image scaled within these margins.

+*Notes*:

+- This application assumes that all images are stored in the same directory.
+- **Currently, only .png image files are supported.**

 ## Prerequisites/Tooling

 - Python 3.12